-Some people consider darts as a game to be enjoyed with family and friends.
-Other people consider it to be competitive.
+Some people feel darts should be enjoyed with family and friends as a friendly game.
+Other people consider darts to be competitive.
 Regardless of your thoughts, you want every throw to count.
 What do you do if your darts keep bouncing out?

 The top reason darts bounce out of the board is that they hit the wire.
-Modern-day dartboards have thinner wires and fewer staples, making this less likely to happen.
-You can also ensure you are using well-sharpened darts and heavier darts tend to stick better.
+Modern-day dartboards have thinner wires and fewer staples, making this less likely.
+You can also ensure you are using well-sharpened darts, and heavier darts tend to stick better.

-Sharpening your darts regularly is one important way for you to stick each and every throw.
-Most people tend to sharpen their darts improperly because you don’t want a needle-sharp point.
+Sharpening your darts regularly is one crucial way for you to stick every throw.
+Most people tend to sharpen their darts improperly and try to create a needle-sharp point.

-If you hit a wire with a very sharp dart, it will likely indent the wire and bounce out to the floor.
-If you sharpen your darts so they are slightly rounded on the end, they are more likely to slide off the side of the wire and stick in the bristle.
+If you hit a wire with a very sharp dart, it will likely indent it and bounce out to the floor.
+If you sharpen your darts with a slightly rounded point, they are more likely to slide off the side of the wire and stick in the bristle.

 It is also a good idea to protect your dart board regularly.
 New dartboards have sisal fibers that bounce back easily.
 As the dartboard ages, they dry out.

 Protect your bristle dartboard from prolonged exposure to light.
 It will cause the fibers to dry out and make it more likely for the darts to bounce.
-If you have a cabinet, make good use of it by closing the cabinet doors when the board is not in use.
+If you have a cabinet, use it wisely by closing the cabinet doors when the board is not in use.

 We also tend to focus our throws on particular areas of the dartboard, so it’s a good idea to rotate the board regularly.
 If you have areas of the board that are worn down, it will be more prone to bounce out.

-There is nothing quite like the feeling of throwing darts and hitting the target.
-It doesn’t matter whether you’re a beginner or a pro, you want to hit that position as often as possible.
+There is nothing quite like throwing darts and hitting the target.
+It doesn’t matter whether you’re a beginner or a pro.
+You want to hit that position as often as possible.

 What are some ways to improve your throw?

 The best way to improve your throw when playing darts is to practice.
-It may sound simplistic, but the more you are able to practice, the better your throw will get.
+It may sound simplistic, but the more you can practice, the better your throw will get.
 Try to spend time every day tossing darts.
 It’s fun, relaxing, and you’ll be a lot better player as a result.

-Along with practice, there are some specific things you can do to improve your game.
+Along with practice, you can do some specific things to improve your game.
 Here are a few to consider:

 Balance – Always find your proper balance at the oche.
-You should be standing with your foot sideways and the weight slightly forward, allowing you to toss the dart without flicking it.
+Stand with your foot sideways and your weight slightly forward, allowing you to toss the dart without flicking it.

 Finding your balance will also allow you to move your forearm when throwing the dart and not move the rest of your body.
-If you are moving your body when throwing, you’re not doing it right.
+You’re not doing it right if you are moving your body when throwing.
 This includes dipping your elbow or trying to get behind your throw by tossing your body forward.

-Take a Break – If you are practicing every day for hours at a time, you may find that it is actually counterproductive.
+Take a Break – If you practice every day for hours at a time, you may find it counterproductive.
 If you are throwing darts for 20 minutes, take a short break and grab a drink of water.

 You should also follow the 20-20-20 rule.
 Every 20 minutes, look at something 20 feet away for 20 seconds.

 DON’T Follow the Leader – When you watch the professionals with the PDC tossing darts, you will see that they don’t always follow the rules.
-They may have various quirks in the way that they throw and it works for them.
+They may have various quirks in the way they throw, which works for them.

 Should You Sharpen Darts?

 There are very few tools available to a dartist.
-We want to make good use of all of them, and that includes the primary tool, our darts.
+We want to use all of them well, including the primary tool, our darts.
 Should we sharpen our darts regularly?

-On occasion, however, you may find that your darts are bouncing out more frequently or you may feel the tip and find that it has burrs.
+However, you may find that your darts are bouncing out more frequently, or you may feel the tip and find it has burrs.
 That is the time to sharpen them.

-There are a number of tools available to sharpen darts but the primary tool is a sharpening stone.
-It’s a small, cylinder stone that has a concave end.
+Several tools are available to sharpen darts, but the primary tool is a sharpening stone.
+It’s a small cylinder stone that has a concave end.

 It is also important to sharpen the darts properly.
 Although you might think that a point like a needle on your dart would be best, that is actually counterproductive.

 You want the point of the dart to be slightly rounded but extremely sharp.
-A needle-like point will actually cause more bounce-outs because it will hit the wire, make a small indentation, and then hit the floor.
+A needle-like point will cause more bounce-outs because it will hit the wire, make a slight indentation, and then hit the floor.

-A more rounded point allows the dart to slide off of the wire when it hits it and stick in the bristle.
+A more rounded point allows the dart to slide off the wire when it hits it and sticks in the bristle.

 Remember, a dart on the floor is worth nothing.